DanielFMcKay/Weather-Dashboard/README.md

 ### Core Functions

 * This weather page will take a city name, with the option of adding an ISO 2-digit country code, and return a forecast with the temperature, wind speed, wind direction, UV index, humidty, and current date, as well as a weather icon for the type of weather.
-It will also show today's high and low temperatures.
+It will also show today's high and low temperatures , as well as the time of today's sunset and sunrise, and maximum hourly wind gust.
 All measurements use Imperial units, although there is an additional Celsius readout for the current temperature.

 * It does this by contacting OpenWeatherMap.org with an API call to retrieve the information.